-The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are recognized in 'other comprehensive income' (OCI).
+The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are recognized in OCI.
 The gain or loss relating to the ineffective portion is recognized immediately in the income statement.
 Amounts recognized in the 'cash flow hedging reserve' are reclassified to the income statement in the periods when the hedged item will affect profit or loss (for example, when the hedged forecast sale takes place).